dogabudak/instamotion-challenge/Readme.md

 #Server
 Under `/server` you can find the server side code which was written with typescript using express.
-To run the server please simply use ` docker-compose up -d`.
+To run the server please simply use `yarn start`.
 I used mongodb to stimulate a real database for this example.

 #Client
 Under `/client` you can find the client side code which was written with typescript.
 I used next.js as requested.
 Code is formatted with prettier.
+To run the clent please simply use `yarn dev`.
 I tried to stick to atomic design principles.
 To achieve that I created 2 types of components with styled components.
 (Basic and Compact)

 ### Workspace Structure